 IT Business Analyst with 10 years of experience working for an e-commerce retailer.

 The best business analyst resume summary showcases skills and achievements at once.
-You have about 6 seconds to catch the attention of the hiring manager.
+You have about 7 seconds to catch the attention of the hiring manager, according to our HR statistics report.
 That means you need to deliver your value in the first three lines of your senior business analyst resume.
 A great resume summary does just that.

 So, when do you use a resume objective?